-As a step towards deepening society’s understanding for sustainability, Lund University has launched a researcher school focusing exclusively on societal challenges, key sustainability issues and Agenda 2030.
+As a step towards deepening society’s understanding for sustainability, Lund University has launched a Graduate School focusing exclusively on societal challenges, key sustainability issues and Agenda 2030.

 The Lund University Sustainability Forum is a university-wide umbrella organisation that ties together and supports research into climate, energy and sustainability being conducted across the university.

 The university think-tank LU Futura works cross-scientifically with the pressing issues of the future by bringing together various fields of research at eight different faculties, creating a unique opportunity for studying tomorrow’s challenges from entirely new horizons.

 The Lund University thematic collaboration initiative represents meeting points for knowledge and development within specific issue areas.
 The common touching-point for the various initiatives is the multi-disciplinary nature, involving several of our faculties as well as external collaborative partner from Sweden and the world.

 List of experts in sustainability for business and economics